 When was the last time you enjoyed a delicious, tropical fruit?
 Truthfully, most of us don’t realize how much we love and miss them, until they aren’t as readily available.

 Tropical fruits are cultivated in very humid temperature zones.
 Many are also indigenous to specific regions.
 However, for several years there has been an increasing demand for tropical fruits in other parts of the world.
 This is why many such as mangoes, pineapples, papaya and even some of the more exotic ones are no longer limited geographically.
-In fact, in 2010, developed countries made up approximately 80% of the world import trade (FAO).
+In fact, in 2010, developed countries made up approximately 80% of its world import trade (FAO).

 Guava is native to Central America or Mexico and later spread to other tropical regions.
 This fruit is grown on a small tree referred to as the Myrtaceae.
 Guavas are rich in potassium and vitamin C. They also contain protein, fiber, magnesium, niacin and folate.

-Guavas are great for juicing, and for making jellies and jams.
+Guavas are great for juicing and for making jellies and jams.

 Sweetsop or sugar-apples originated in the West Indies and tropical American regions.
 This fruit comes from the Annonaceae tree family.
 Its main nutrients are potassium, calcium, magnesium, phosphorus, vitamin C and folate.